rust-lang/rust-wiki-backup/Proposal-for-closure-reform.md

 * For bounds and oneshots: Because of my preference for II-3, and the note about expressivity, I want I-2 and II-3 to happen pre-1.0.
 If II-2 outvotes II-3, then (assuming IV-A3) I-2 and II-2 can both happen independently either pre- or post-1.0.
 * For environment borrowing: I think III-2 is theoretically prettier, but it is a lot of churn, so I won't be offended if we do III-1.
 * For fixing the soundness bug: IV-A3 is clearly the most flexible, both for rushing to 1.0 and for getting a nice final product.

+# Niko's comments

+- Point-by-point comments:
+  - Once-ness
+    - It would be useful to come up with a list of functions where once-ness is applicable. `option::each` is certainly a prime example, though you can so easily use `match` that it's not especially persuasive to me.
+  - Soundness with `&mut`
+    - The problem is not that `&mut` is captured by value whereas other types are not.
+The problem is that they *are* captured by reference, which means that the type of an upvar is really something like `&&mut`, but we don't recognize that in the type system.
+Of course, if we did, closures would be nigh unusable, hence the need to change how we treat closures to track them more linearly.
+  - Soundness with first-class DST
+    - Sounds about right, though I wouldn't say that `&fn` is "promoted" to `&T`, more that `T` can be bound to `fn`
+  - Environment bounds
+    - Option 1 is incompatible with DST
+  - Onceness
+    - Option 3 was considered a long time ago and rejected because it makes calling functions repeatedly very expensive, and this is not exactly uncommon.
+Moreover, there is now a very large category of functions that can be safely called multiple times but cannot safely be copied (e.g., any closure that references `&mut`).
+    - A type like `once fn` only works if fns are values.
+In other words, it is incompatible with DST, and also... largely incompatible with the notation of `&once fn`, unless we are *really* stretching what `&` means.
+This is something I didn't fully realize at first.
+Therefore, if you wanted to keep the `@/~/&fn` scheme we have today, `once` would effectively becomea sigil of its own.
+But that is not adequate, since you must differentiate "borrowed" once closures, where the memory is on the stack, from "owned" once closures.
+So you want something like `once fn&`.
+Or something.
+  - Implicit vs expicit borrows in the environment
+    - Though this doesn't really relate to point 1 or 2, you raise an interesting point that when we consider what a type like `fn:K` means, I think the bound `K` needs to consider the "true type" of the closed over variables.
+The reason is that we want to say that `fn:K` has kind `K`, essentially.
+In other words, if a variable of type `T` is mutated, the "true type" of the upvar would be `&mut T`, not `T`.
+This implies that a function like `fn:Owned` could never be used, since here `fn` is always a closure with borrowed pointers to the creating environment, and thus will never contain only `Owned` values.
+There is still a use for `fn:Share` or `fn:Freeze`, which is roughly the equivalent of the old `pure fn` (minus the parametricity).
+  - IV.
+Fix the soundness bug
+    - `@fn` is not really a problem.
+Basically the rule would be something like that "to call a fn, you first borrow it to `&mut fn`".
+This would just not be possible for `&fn` or `@fn`.
+As you point out, you could potentially loosen this rule and say "if the fn has bound `Freeze`, you first borrow it to `&fn`".
+Then it would fine for `@fn` and `&fn`. `@mut fn` would impose dynamic checks as before.

+      However, if we permit recursion for `fn:Freeze`, we would have to ensure that a `fn:Freeze` could not move from values in any way.
+I had in mind permitting functions to move from a value as long as they replace it before returning; this is useful when writing things fold patterns.
+    - A. Options 1--4 sound about right.
+    - B. Options 1--4 sound about right.